pratikadeshmukh/PythonProjects/README.md

          forecast transactions of each individual customer.
       3) CLV = Expected no. of transactions x Revenue per transaction x Margin Expected no. of transactions – is calculated using BG/NBD model,this model also predicts the probability that the customer is active or not
-        Revenue per transaction – calculated using gamma gamma model Margin was provided by the accounting team
+        Revenue per transaction – calculated using gamma gamma model.
+        Margin can be obtained from the accounting team or we can consider it as 5%.

 Customer Segmentation -